realk1ko/cockpit-container/README.md

 The following tags are published to the GitHub Container Registry:

-- The `:latest` tag is updated within a day of a new release of the Cockpit packages for Fedora.
+- `:latest`: This is the tag you should be using. is updated within a day of a new release of the Cockpit packages for Fedora automatically.
+Additionally, each release is tagged with the installed Cockpit (e. g. `:280`).
-- Additionally each published image is tagged with the installed Cockpit version (e. g. `:280`).
-Refer to the packages overview [here](https://github.com/users/realk1ko/packages/container/package/cockpit) for more info.
+- `:edge`: Latest build of the image on the latest commit on the `dev` branch.
+Each image tagged with this is also tagged with the SHA commit reference it was built on (e. g. `:sha-bb8c5c4`).

 ## Usage